Mtillmann/mtillmann.github.io/posts/word-wrapped-text-on-canvas-with-javascript.md

 ## Conclusion

 The utility is a small step towards making it easier to render text on images.
 It's not perfect, but it's a start.
 I hope you find it useful.

-There are more powerful libraries out there that can do this and more, but I wanted to keep it simple and lightweight.
+There are more powerful libraries ([html2canvas](https://html2canvas.hertzen.com/)) or [approaches](https://medium.com/@aditi.6ti/text-wrapping-in-canvas-using-fabricjs-aac03ed77821) out there that can do this and more, but I wanted to keep it simple and lightweight.

 Maybe I'll add more features in the future, especially to collect and inline styles from the nodes of the markup that is rendered.

 <Comment/>